 He still calls East Tennessee home, residing near Athens.

 Currently the head coach at Maryland.
 Szefc (pronounced Chef) has coached 91 players who’ve gone on to the Major Leagues.
-Now in his fifth season at Maryland, the Terrapins are fourth in the Big Ten with a 33-17 overall record.
+His fifth season at Maryland finished yesterday with a loss in the NCAA Regionals.
+The Terrapins ranked fourth in the Big Ten with a 38-23 overall record.

-“That’s a program that’s been completely irrelevant for 50 years and he’s made them a factor,” Fitt told FOX Sports Knoxville.
+“[Maryland] is a program that’s been completely irrelevant for 50 years and he’s made them a factor,” D1Baseball.com writer Aaron Fitt told FOX Sports Knoxville.
 “Probably the best program in the Big Ten in the past five years.”

 Szefc served as Kansas State’s associate head coach in 2011 and 2012 including the 2011 NCAA Regional.
 He coached hitting and served as recruiting coordinator at the University of Kansas before K-State and John Currie hired him.